 The researchers used several mouse models of transplantation and tissue to see how the change affects the level deltaNp63 cancer behavior, and found that lower levels correspond to fewer metastases in distant tissues.
 In addition, lower levels deltaNp63 made much less aggressive tumor and decreased the amount MLSK.

-Researchers have confirmed the relationship between deltaNp63 and MLSK, showing that blocking the two signal molecules CXCL2 and CCL22, activated protein decreased metastases and the growth of blood vessels associated with tumor growth, while increasing the levels of these signaling molecules has led to the fact that MLSK increased growth.
+Researchers have confirmed the relationship between deltaNp63 and MLSK, showing that blocking the two signal molecules CXCL2 and CCL22, activated protein decreased metastases and the growth of blood vessels associated with tumor growth, while increasing the levels of these signaling molecules has led to the fact that MLSK increased height.

 "How immune cells help cancer cells -?
 Said Chakrabarti -.
 I think they help cancer stem cells to grow faster."
 Cancer stem cells can give rise to other cells in the tumor as well as normal stem cells can differentiate into other cell types.
 These cells are resistant to chemotherapy and radiation therapy, which may explain why patients with triple negative breast cancer patients do not respond to therapy.